Lean Logic and Surviving the Future (posthumously published in 2016)

 Wild Economics, Wolves, Resilience and Spirit - a study in interdependence (Transition Conference 2009) - David Fleming http://www.transitionnetwork.org/.../

-Rob Newman's History of Oil (video) http://video.google.com/.../ Ready for some light relief?
+Rob Newman's History of Oil (video) http://www.youtube.com/.../ Ready for some light relief?
 Rob Newman is a renowned stand-up comedian who shows in this brilliant performance that he understands the problems we face.
-For more peak oil-related entertainment we also recommend the free (and quick) online game Oiligarchy.
+For more peak oil-related entertainment I also recommend the free (and quick) online game Oiligarchy.

 Peak Oil Blues http://www.peakoilblues.com/ All a bit too much?
 This excellent and friendly site is run by professionally trained psychotherapists to help those trying to come to terms with Peak Oil and its impact on their life and plans.